Abhishekraj166/Self-driving-car-Nanodegree/P3-Traffic Sign Classification/README.md

 | RELU                  |                                               |
 | Fully Connected(logits)| Input = 120 Output = 43                      |             |

-####4.
-Describe how, and identify where in your code, you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 The code for training the model is located in the 59th cell of the ipython notebook.

 To train, validate, and test the model, I used